 If performing new music is also up your alley, Red Noise (our contemporary music ensemble) is open to any musician interested in performing contemporary repertoire, regardless of degree interest.

 In addition to the curricular offerings in composition, we have a student chapter of Society of Composers, Inc., which is a national organization dedicated to the promotion, performance, understanding and dissemination of new and contemporary music.
 And our proximity to Columbus means that it is easy to attend performances of new music happening around the city, like New Music at Short North Stage.

-Whether you wish to simply join an ensemble or explore academic studies in jazz, students participating in jazz and contemporary music at Otterbein enjoy a wide array of ensembles and courses to support their interests.
+Students participating in jazz and contemporary music at Otterbein enjoy a wide array of ensembles and courses to support their interests.
 These ensembles are among the most active in the music department, as each performs regularly at venues on and off campus.

-The Columbus area offers a very active and diverse live music scene from which students derive nearly endless opportunities to not only attend jazz and contemporary music performances, but also book their own performances as well!
+The Columbus area offers a very active and diverse live music scene from which students derive nearly endless opportunities to not only attend jazz and contemporary music performances but also book their own performances as well!